twilkinson3421/next-loc/README.md

 };
 ```

-Use `useDictionaryContext()` to access the dictionary in client components.
+Use `useDictionaryContext()` to access the, now much smaller, dictionary in client components.

 ```tsx
 const { dictionary } = useDictionaryContext();